 For leather material that is too stiff and especially fails to stretch if your feet are too wide, then you can invest in a leather softener or a leather conditioner.
 You can apply a little of it in the area which is extremely stiff.

-This moistens the section of the boots making them softer on the area of the feet and mould or contour to your feet accordingly.
+This moistens the section of the boots making them softer on the area of the feet and mold or contour to your feet accordingly.
 You may want to keep applying it regularly for the best of results.

 Tip no 6: Break-in at the heel